fgnt/speaker_reassignment/README.md

 You may provide an `emb` and `emb_samples` field, see [Custom embedding extractor](#custom-embedding-extractor).

-The remaining fields are ignored.
+All remaining fields are ignored.

 # Custom embedding extractor